mandelbrot-eye/headline-analyzer/README.md

 # World's history through analysis of New York Times headlines.
-Scraping the headlines of the newspapers and tringing the neuronal network to create new headlines based on the old ones.
+Scraping the headlines of the newspapers and training the neuronal network to create new headlines based on the old ones.
 ___

 ## The outline of the project: